-Say hello to part four of our “how to write a brief” series, where we’re looking at how to write a rebranding brief.
+Say hello to the latest addition in our “how to write a brief” series, where we’re looking at how to write a rebranding brief.

 So far, we’ve covered:

 - How to write a marketing brief

 - How to write a web design brief, and

 - How to write an RFP or RFQ

 But today, we’re talking about rebranding projects, and the brief that should accompany them.

 Again, we’ve included a free rebranding brief template (we don’t half spoil you lucky lot!)